-When you cancel the policy and take the surrender value, any amount over your cost basis (that is, how much you’ve paid in premiums) is taxable income.
+When you cancel the policy and take the surrender value, any amount over your cost basis is taxable income.
 That will include any interest the cash value earned or any dividends your insurance company paid into it.

-If you no longer need life insurance — or if you simply can’t afford to continue making high premium payments on a cash value policy — it makes sense to cancel your policy and take the surrender value.
+If you no longer need life insurance — or if you simply can’t afford to continue making high premium payments on a cash value policy — it might make sense to cancel your policy and take the surrender value.

 Alternatives to surrendering a life insurance policy

 Pay your premiums with the cash value: Some cash value policies, like universal life insurance, let you use the cash value to pay your premiums.
-But you'll need to keep track of your cash value: If you use all of the money, your policy will lapse.
+You'll need to keep track of your cash value because if you use all of the money, your policy will lapse.

 Withdraw from the cash value: You can withdraw or take a loan out on your cash value if you need to liquidate some cash.
-Your death benefit is reduced by the amount you withdraw until it's repaid, but you'll keep your coverage.
+Your death benefit is reduced by the amount you withdraw until it's repaid, meaning that your beneficiaries would get less money if you died before paying it back, but you'll keep your policy active.